DevArmor

 Origins

 Threat modeling is a fundamental aspect of cybersecurity, with its roots in the risk assessment practices used by militaries and government agencies during World War II.
 Threat modeling is still a largely manual, ad-hoc and time-consuming process.
-While 73% of companies said they do threat modeling of their software at least annually, while half said they do it for every release.
+While 73% of companies said they do threat modeling of their software at least annually, only half said they do it for every release.

 Threat modeling usually happens at the beginning of the development process as a sequential step in the engineering pipeline.
 This workflow was developed after the waterfall method, and is less iterative and flexible than the modern Agile and DevSecOps methodologies.
 Furthermore, threat models are often not updated throughout the development phase, which makes them out of date and not correctly representative of the real security risks faced by applications.